Making a right of way claim against a solicitor

 In order to make a a right of way claim against a solicitor you must be able to establish that the lawyer was at fault and in breach of their duty of care.
 However, establishing fault in these cases is not always straightforward, as this real life case study demonstrates.

-About five years ago, the client (who I shall call David) purchased a new build house in a development on a small close.
-There were only five houses on this plot which had originally been a small Council office and had been demolished.
+About five years ago, our client (who we shall call David) purchased a new build house in a development on a small close.
+There were only five houses on this plot which had originally been used for a small Council office that had been demolished.
 To get all five houses onto the plot, the developer had built them along one side of the site with a road through the middle.
 The other side of the road was derelict but, it was believed, still within the plot owned by the developers.
-Maybe the developer intended to put further houses on that side of the road.
-I don’t know.
-However, to get to David’s house and indeed, the other four, you had to drive or walk down the new road.
+To get to David’s house and indeed, the other four houses, you had to drive or walk down the new road.